+-What is a Prerequisite?

 +-Can I satisfy a foreign language prerequisite through high school coursework?

 Yes.
 Completing two years of the same foreign language at high school with a C or better is considered equivalent to Riverside Community College District’s foreign language 1.
 Completion of three years of the same foreign language with a C or better in high school is considered equivalent to Riverside Community College District’s foreign language 2.
-To validate your prerequisite you must submit your official high school transcript to the Counseling Department at any of the three colleges and complete a Prerequisite Validation Request.
+To validate your prerequisite you must submit your official high school transcript to the Counseling Center at any of the three colleges and complete a Prerequisite Validation Request.
 If an official transcript cannot be obtained in a timely manner and you haven’t used unofficial documentation before, you may submit an unofficial transcript or a copy of your report card and complete a Matriculation Appeals Petition.
 This will validate your prerequisite for one semester until your official transcript arrives.

 +-Can I use high school coursework to satisfy the Chemistry 2A prerequisite?

 Providing documentation of completion of one year of high school chemistry with a lab and successful completion of the Chemistry Diagnostic test will earn you an equivalency of Chemistry 2A.
-To be eligible to take the Chemistry Diagnostic test, you must submit your official high school transcript to the Counseling Department at any of the three colleges.
+To be eligible to take the Chemistry Diagnostic test, you must submit your official high school transcript to the Counseling Center at any of the three colleges.
 If an official transcript cannot be obtained in a timely manner, you may submit an unofficial transcript or grade report and submit an official transcript before the next registration cycle begins.
-After submitting documentation, please ask the counter staff to review your request and if approved, make you an appointment for the next available Chemistry Diagnostic Test.
+After submitting documentation, please ask the counter staff to review your request and if approved, you will be given a referral to take the Chemistry Diagnostic Test.
+The Chemistry Diagnostic Test is done on a walk-in basis at the Welcome Center (located on the first floor of the Kane building) during regular business hours.